ipcjk/mlxsh/README.md

 # mlxsh

-mlxsh is the missing power command-line that enables you to enter configuration changes to groups of Brocade / Extreme Networks Netiron devices (
-MLX, MLXE, CER, XMR), other Ironware style devices like Turboiron, ICX and also SLX/VDX switches and new (since 0.3) also for Juniper switches.
+mlxsh is the missing power command-line that enables you to enter configuration changes or operating commands to groups of Brocade / Extreme Networks Netiron devices (MLX, MLXE, CER, XMR), other Ironware style devices like Turboiron, ICX and also SLX/VDX switches and new (since 0.3) also for Juniper switches.

+## Version 0.4
+Version 0.4 now has a shell mode.
+You can drop into a shell like environment when you add the //-shell// command switch.
+Inside  //shell//-mode you can dynamically run //show// and also //run//-commands without restart the mlxsh-process.
+You can also apply host filters and use a command line autosuggestion for specifc router types.

-## Junos Support
+## Version 0.3: Junos Support
 In version 0.3 I have added basic JunOS support.
 To use your device as Juniper-router you need to add "DeviceType: juniper" to your YAML-configuration file.

 ## modes